dcunited001/dcunited001.github.io/_drafts/2016-08-17-from-the-parapets-of-alexandria-ethics-of-censorship.md

-After VR evolves into AR and machine-learning has been patented to death, the next opportunities are found in biotechnology, genomic data sciences, nanotechnology, 3D printing and advanced computing technologies.
-These are all technologies which can have dangerous implications.
+After VR evolves into AR and machine-learning has been patented to death, the next opportunities are found in biotechnology, genomic data sciences, nanotechnology, 3D printing and advanced computing technologies, which can have high-risk, high-impact consequences.

 However well-meaning this censorship and development of technology may be, in the end, it will set us back as a nation and as a species.
 It